 Hullabaloo 2012 saw us partner with the Telus Community Board to expand the event.
 12 teams took part, including three from Victoria, and one from the Sunshine Coast.
 The festival kicked off a Spoken Word Jamboree with feature poet Mary Pinkoski.
 The poets had the chance to perform an intro piece and meet each other outside of a competition setting.
 Then, two days of preliminary bouts were held where each team competed twice.
 The top four highest-scoring teams advanced to Team Finals and the top twelve highest-scoring individual poets advanced to Indies Finals.
 Indies Finals with feature poets Jo Bee and Buddy Wakefield was held at The Rio Theatre and won by Floyd V.B.
 South Delta Secondary won the Team Finals competition on a night that saw feature sets by Mo Lawrence, Lee Cannon-Brown, and Khary Jackson.
 The other team finalists were Reynolds Secondary (Victoria), New Westminster Secondary (New Westminster), and Glenlyon Norfolk School (Victoria).
 The team from Burnsview Secondary (Delta) won the first-ever Spirit of the Slam award.

 In 2014, we had to say goodbye to Telus as a supporter.
 We had a great relationship, but their funding guidelines specify that projects can be funded for a maximum of two years.
 Telus’ support kickstarted the festival and put it on solid ground.
-New funders, however, have come forward to keep the festival rolling, including Canadian Heritage, BC Gaming, and the Brittania Community Centre who made a generous venue sponsorship.
+New funders, however, came forward to keep the festival rolling, including Canadian Heritage, BC Gaming, and the Brittania Community Centre who made a generous venue sponsorship.
 Because of Brittania’s support, we moved the festival main venue and headquarters to Astorino’s in the heart of Commercial Drive, which is the centre of the spoken word community in Vancouver.
 Poet of Honour: Sara Brickman.
+Andrew Warner was the Hullabaloo Underground Indies Champion.